opensensorhub/osh-node-dev-template/README.md

 #### Docker

-Building a docker image is equally as simple and the resulting image will deploy the Node with Jetty using NginX as a reverse proxy for network routing and connectivity.
+Building a docker image is equally simple and the resulting image will deploy the Node with Jetty using NginX as a reverse proxy for network routing and connectivity.

          apt-get update && \
         	DEBIAN_FRONTEND=noninteractive apt-get install -y openjdk-11-jdk git